bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

-## Summary of Changes Since Last Update (April 23, 2025):
+## Summary of Changes Since Last Update (April 26, 2025):
+- Added new document: Company Profile v1.0
-- Updated "Total Progress" from 34/85 to 35/85 (41%)
+- Updated "Total Progress" from 35/85 to 36/85 (42%)
-- Decreased "Pending" from 51 to 50
+- Decreased "Pending" from 50 to 49
-- Added version numbers to documents for clarity
-- Updated Company Information documents count from 6 to 5 (accurate count)
+- Updated Company Information count from 5 to 6 documents
-- Updated FAQ documents count from 6 to 7 (accurate count)
-- Added Smart Home Automation Service to completed Procedures
-- Updated the "Company Info" row in the Progress by Category table to 100% complete
-- Updated the "Procedures" row to reflect 5 completed documents (63%)
-- Updated the "FAQs" row to reflect 7 completed documents (100%)
-- Updated the "Services" row to reflect 2 completed documents (13%)
+- Updated Company Info category to "COMPLETED"